What Is Your Greatest Weakness in a Job Interview

 -

-Provide Evidence of Progress
+Provide evidence of progress.

-Use this sequence to keep your answer between 45 and 90 seconds.
+Use this sequence to keep your answer between ~45 and ~90 seconds.
 It’s concise, credible, and memorable.

 How To Choose The Right Weakness For The Role

 Selecting a weakness requires role analysis.
 Think of this like a mini job analysis during your interview prep: identify the role’s essential competencies, then avoid naming a weakness that undermines those.
-For example, don’t cite “difficulty meeting deadlines” for a project manager role.
+For example, don’t cite “difficulty meeting deadlines” for a project-manager role.

 -

-“I’m still building experience in [market/language].
+Cultural or language development: “I’m still building experience in [market/language].
 I’ve been taking targeted lessons and volunteering for cross-border projects to gain exposure, and I now lead at least one international touchpoint each month.”

 Avoid long anecdotes.
 Keep focus on the learning and the impact.